AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Related Works

 In recent years, with the development of LLM and MLLM~\cite{Qwen2.5-VL, dubey2024llama, li2024llava, team2024qwen2, yang2025qwen3, liu2024deepseek,liu2025shotbench}, autoregressive architectures have been thoroughly explored, demonstrating exceptional capabilities in large models.
 Researchers are now considering whether MLLMs can be integrated with image generation to form a unified model, enabling automatic interleaved reasoning at the latent level.
 Initial unified MLLMs, such as Liquid~\cite{wu2024liquid}, Emu3~\cite{wang2024emu3}, and Chameleon~\cite{team2024chameleon}, adhered strictly to this path but used VAE~\cite{vae, vqgan, vqvae} as the image encoder, limiting their understanding capabilities.
-To address tokenizer representation conflicts, methods like UniLip~\cite{tang2025unilip} and TokenFlow~\cite{qu2025tokenflow} have constructed a unified tokenizer compatible with both understanding and generation (coarse-grained and fine-grained) feature requirements.
-The Janus series~\cite{januspro, wu2024janus, ma2024janusflow} and show-o~\cite{showo, xie2025showo2} series have attempted to decouple the image encoder and training objectives for generation and understanding, achieving further performance improvements.
+To address tokenizer representation conflicts, methods like TokenFlow~\cite{qu2025tokenflow}, Unitok~\cite{ma2025unitok}, Atoken~\cite{lu2025atoken}, UniLip~\cite{tang2025unilip} have constructed a unified tokenizer compatible with both understanding and generation (coarse-grained and fine-grained) feature requirements.
+VTP~\cite{vtp} further scales the unified tokenizer to a significant extent.
+The Janus series~\cite{januspro, wu2024janus, ma2024janusflow}, show-o~\cite{showo, xie2025showo2} series, and Transfusion~\cite{zhou2024transfusion, cao2025hunyuanimage} series have attempted to decouple the image encoder and training objectives for generation and understanding, achieving further performance improvements.
 However, due to conflicts between understanding and generation in the backbone network, performance remains constrained.
 To alleviate task conflicts, approaches like BAGEL~\cite{bagel} and OneCat~\cite{li2025onecat} have explored partially decoupled architectures (MOT, MOE), yielding promising results.
 Meanwhile, another group of researchers argues that generation hardly aids understanding, so Metaquery~\cite{metaquery}, OmniGen2~\cite{wu2025omnigen2}, UniWorld-V1~\cite{lin2025uniworld}, and Blip3-o~\cite{chen2025blip3} have chosen to fix the MLLM and solely optimize the diffusion head, achieving current state-of-the-art results.
-However, as model architectures become increasingly decoupled, starting from the image encoder, models can no longer achieve automatic interleaved reasoning in the latent space but must undergo an inelegant decode-encode process.
-Furthermore, as the backbone network becomes decoupled, the model's ability to handle understanding and generation in a unified manner is further weakened, let alone completely fixing the MLLM, which has deviated from the original intent of UMM.
-This paper aims to explore why model decoupling can alleviate conflicts and enhance performance while attempting to achieve similar effects within a fully unified architecture.